We're Living in Babylon...Not Heaven.

 Seek the welfare of the city, Babylon.

 This was not going to be a short period.
-70 years, in fact, the text tells us.
+70 years, is what the text tells us.
 No doubt the people grumbled and complained.
-Some of them may have even declared their stand against Babylon on the issues of Babylonian houses, foreign gardens, or intermarriage.
+Some of them complained and may have even declared their political and cultural opposition against Babylon on issues like Babylonian houses, foreign gardens, or intermarriage.

-But contrary to how they may have felt about life, God tells them to seek the good of the foreign city to which He was sending them.
+But contrary to how they may have felt about life in exile, God tells them to seek the good of the foreign city to which He was sending them.
 Because, if they sought the good of the city, they would also share in that goodness.

 But, how could they do that?
 How could they engage in all of these activities knowing that they had been stripped of their homeland, their rights, their identity, and their way of life?
-Well, God had spoken to that as well.
+Well, God had spoken to those issues as well.
 He told them they would be there for an extended period of time.
 70 years.
 Some Jews would be born, live, and die in Babylon with no connection to the Holy Land of Israel.
-Life would be hard; they should get comfortable.
+Life would be hard and they should get comfortable.

-He told them that after 70 years He would restore them.
+But He also told them that after 70 years He would restore them.
 “For I know the plans I have for you, declares the LORD, plans for welfare and not for evil, to give you a future and a hope” (v.
 11).
-While many often quote this verse, it has a very specific meaning...a meaning that would help many today.
-The verse was meant to stiffen the backbone and harden the resolve of the Jews so they could endure their tribulation.
+While many often quote this verse, we should see that it has a very specific meaning...a meaning that would help many today.
+The verse was meant to stiffen the backbone and harden the resolve of the Jews with hope so they could endure their tribulation.
 70 years is a long time from a human perspective, but not from God’s perspective.
 How could they confidently go about life in a place where they didn’t fit in and didn’t want to be?
 They had a promise from God that He would ultimately redeem them.

-In the letter of Revelation, John warns the Churches of Asia that the great city of man, Babylon, would also be rising up against them.
-The city of man that so hates the things of God would always, throughout all of time on the earth, be opposing the Church of the Lord Jesus Christ.
+In the letter of Revelation, John warns the Churches of Asia that the great city of man, Babylon, would rise up against them.
+In fact, Babylon would be present in every generation of the Church.
+The city of man that hates the things of God would always, throughout all of time on the earth, be opposing the Church of the Lord Jesus.

 So, not only do we see the historical Babylon rising up to conquer Judah in the Old Testament, that great city becomes an example for how the Church is going to relate to the world until King Jesus returns and sets things straight.